cloudcell/sdf/README.md

 Comments inside the code and jEdit with proper code folding plugins should be enough to figure everything out.

-_* Why 'sdf' ? - because it's faster to type and it wasn't yet taken by some *nix utility (at least on my system)._
+_* Why it is called 'sdf': this short name is easy to type and because it stands for 'scripted distributed (processing) framework'._